-2016, The year is coming to an end, While there are many thinking about what resolutions to pass in 2017 and try keeping it up.
+2016, The year is coming to an end, While there are much thinking about what resolutions to pass in 2017 and try keeping it up.

 She is Narinder, and her story is the most surprising of them all.